jodavaho/bashlog/README.md

 ## Journaling

 I like to write my daily thoughts (e.g., journal), using `log` and re-read yesterday / the before by using `log yesterday` and `log last wed` for example.
-However, for most todos, I set weekly goals.
-For this, I use `week`.

 I've been using this system for almost a decade.
 As of the time of this commit ...